airpair/using-es6-harmony-with-nodejs/post.md

 ````

 Braces are required in multi-line functions because unlike CoffeeScript, JavaScript does not care about indentation.
 Be really careful when you
-change a one line function to a multi-line to reinclude the the `return`
+change a one line function to a multi-line to re-include the the `return`
 keyword.

 ### ES6 Module Pattern